Newellso1/Eleventy-task/content/about/index.md

 ---
 # About Me

-Just a Memorial Mason looking to make the jump into the world of tech!
+Just a Memorial Mason looking to make the jump into the world of tech!!